Skip to content

 Why is Atahualpa so well-known?

-What was Atahualpa's relationship with Huáscar?
+What was Atahualpa's connection to Huáscar?

 Atahualpa and Huáscar were in a severe power struggle.
 This conflict weakened the empire.